-Picture 11.2 View from the corner of Battersea Park looking upstream to the listed Albert Bridge
+Picture 11.1 View from the corner of Battersea Park looking upstream to the listed Albert Bridge

-- The Council has sought to leverage and encourage 11.3 this investment, designating particular stretches of the riverside as Focal Points of Activity.
-These are now well established at Putney Wharf, Wandsworth Riverside Quarter/Point Pleasant, and Ransome's Dock.
-As the Area Strategies of the Plan are gradually implemented through development activity, the existing Focal Points of Activity will benefit greatly from increased footfall and activity, enhancing their purpose to provide mixed-use vibrant areas which complement the borough's centres and main growth areas.
-In these locations, redevelopment of the former industrial areas has already helped in attracting people to the riverside, creating a sense of vibrancy through a mix of leisure facilities, including restaurants, cafes, bars and small-scale retail uses; by creating new and high-quality public spaces; and providing new economic floorspace targeted at SMEs.
-Collectively, this investment has seen parts of the riverside benefit from an improved public realm, which is better designed to make use of the amenities offered by the riverside. - 11.4 Despite this success, there remain sections with unrealised placemaking potential, and the Area Strategy sets out policies and allocations to support their continued structured regeneration, making them destinations that are accessible to a wider range of local residents and visitors by supporting their local economy.
+11.4 Despite this success, there remain sections with unrealised placemaking potential, and the Area Strategy sets out policies and allocations to support their continued structured regeneration, making them destinations that are accessible to a wider range of local residents and visitors by supporting their local economy.
 The area with the greatest opportunity for change lies to the north of Wandsworth Town, in the Wandle Delta sub-area, which is being cohesively planned through the Wandsworth Town Area Strategy.
 There also remains a stretch, focused on Lombard Road/York Road, where regeneration is an ongoing process - with some sites recently completed, underway or planned for, and others yet to be redeveloped.
 The concentration of riverside Site Allocations within this location reflects this opportunity, and the area will continue to transform through residential-led mixed-use development, including with the scope for some tall buildings.
-As in other Focal Points of Activity, these uses should seek to create activity and vibrancy on the ground-floor, with restaurants, cafes, bars and cultural spaces optimising the attractiveness of this riverside location.
+As in other

+Focal Points of Activity, these uses should seek to create activity and vibrancy on the ground-floor, with restaurants, cafes, bars and cultural spaces optimising the attractiveness of this riverside location.
 Some local convenience provision, serving the new residential populations, will also be appropriate.
 Reflecting the changing fortunes of town centres - facing structural challenges as a result of the rise in internet shopping, as well as the as-of-yet unknown longer-term impact of the COVID-19 pandemic - the scale of these uses should be limited to serving local needs only.
 Accordingly, this development should work to enhance the borough's overall offer, rather than to compete with Town and Local Centres.

-significant cultural institutions are located within easy reach of the Lombard Road/York Road Focal Point area, including Tavaziva Dance, BBO Dance and the Royal Academy of Dance (which will relocate to York Road), as well as the Royal College of Art Battersea, which is located further downstream in the Ransome's Dock Focal Point of Activity.
+11.5 A grouping of nationally and internationally significant cultural institutions are located within easy reach of the Lombard Road/York Road Focal Point area, including Tavaziva Dance, BBO Dance and the Royal Academy of Dance (which will relocate to York Road), as well as the Royal College of Art Battersea, which is located further downstream in the Ransome's Dock Focal Point of Activity.
 This cultural provision and its employment, educational and economic dimensions, give the area a strategic significance which opens an opportunity to build a creative quarter in and around the riverside.
 Specific cultural guidance has been developed for the Lombard Road / York Road Focal Point of Activity, which is focused on three strands: the provision of public arts and creative engagement; encouraging pathways to creative and cultural employment; and the provision of affordable workspace to support creative industries.
 A similar approach is welcomed along the whole of the riverside to promote coherence.
 The redevelopment of the nearby Winstanley and York Road Estates should be integrated as part of this initiative (see the Area Strategy for Clapham Junction and York Road/Winstanley Regeneration Area).